Double layer in ionic liquids: capacitance vs temperature: Results and discussions

-Firstly, the model consists of a~surface, an ionic bilayer\cite{Ivanistsev2014tqg} -- a~layer of counter-ions plus a~layer of co-ions -- and the IL bulk.
-Accordingly, 1) counter-ions can be attracted from the bulk into the first layer, 2) co-ion can be repelled from the first to the second layer, 3) co-ion can be repelled from the second layer to the bulk.\bibnote{The filling of the second layer with co-ions is part of the EDL charging mechanism.\cite{Ivanistsev2014tqg,Ivanistsev2015usp} In general, the EDL charging can happen through 1) counter-ion attractio and 2) co-ion repulsion from the EDL.
+The ionic bilayer (IBL) model divides the EDL into three regions: surface, IL bulk and an ionic bilayer -- a~layer of counter-ions plus a~layer of co-ions \cite{Ivanistsev2014tqg}.
+Accordingly, with increase of the surface charge 1) counter-ions from the bulk can accumulate in the first layer, 2) co-ions can be repelled from the first to the second layer, 3) co-ions can be repelled from the second layer to the bulk.
+The filling of the second layer with co-ions is part of the EDL charging mechanism \cite{Ivanistsev2014tqg,Ivanistsev2015usp}.
+In general, the EDL charging can happen through 1) counter-ion attraction and 2) co-ion repulsion from the EDL.
 Considering the first layer, these processes correspond to adsorption and desorption, respectively.
-The third possible mechanism imply co-ion/counter-ion exchange.} Secondly, due to electroneutrality $\mathrm{cn}_\mathrm{1} + \mathrm{cn}_\mathrm{2} = -\sigma A$, where $A$ is an area, and $\mathrm{cn}_i$ is the (cumulative) number of ions in the $i$-th layer.
-Note, the ionic charge density of the second layer is the excess charge density, which is equal and opposite to the overscreening charge density of the first layer.
-We denote $\mathrm{cn}_\mathrm{2}/A$ as $\lambda$.\bibnote{In our previous works,\cite{Ivanistsev2014tqg,Ivanistsev2015usp} we analysed in details the reduced excess charge of the $i$-th ionic layer ($\lambda'$).
-For the ionic bilayer model the relation of two quantities is straightforward: $\lambda \approx \lambda_2\theta_\mathrm{max}$.} Finally, the EDL represents a~parallel plate capacitor, where the surface charge plane is situated at $z=0$ and the mass-centre of the ionic charge density is defined by the positions of the first ($l$) and the second ($l + \delta$) layers.
-Thus, the potential drop can be expressed as:
+The third possible mechanism imply co-ion/counter-ion exchange.